KhoeLe/react-router-dom-outlet-context-which-type-for-contex-role/readme.md

     Page Components: The code snippet includes page components such as Home, About, Contact, Unauthorized, and Dashboard.
 These components represent different pages or sections of the application and are rendered within the appropriate routes.

-    ProtectedRoute: This is a custom component used to protect certain routes and restrict access based on the user's roles.
+    ProtectedRoute: This custom component is used to protect certain routes and restrict access based on the user's roles.
 It ensures that only authenticated users with specific roles, such as "admin," can access certain pages or components.

 Overall, the project appears to follow a common pattern of using authentication, routing, and protected routes to create a multi-page React application with role-based access control.